 2. Back To The Prison Life

-He’d never see his family again, including his wife and kid.
-And after months of preparation, he’d only gotten three days of freedom and it seemed like he’d be locked up for a long time.
-Shiratori was transported to Akita Prison in Akita City six years later in1942, during the Second World War.
-The guards there treated him far worse than they did in Aomori.
-They’d heard about Shiratori’s last escape and were determined to hold him accountable.
-They wanted to make sure he didn’t get away again.
-He was exposed to brutal physical work, forced to sleep on the hard concrete floor in the severe winter and held in confinement for long periods in addition to the usual beatings.
-This was a specifically designed solitary confinement cell that was very tiny and had a very high ceiling, with copper sheets covering the hard-to-grab walls.
+He would never see his family again, including his wife and child.
+In spite of months of preparation, he only had three days of freedom and it looked like he would be locked up for a long time.
+During the Second World War, Shiratori was taken to Akita Prison in Akita City six years later.
+There he was treated much more harshly than in Aomori.
+Shiratori’s last escape was known to them, and they were determined to bring him to justice.
+In addition to being beaten, he was subjected to brutal physical labor and forced to sleep on concrete floors in severe winter conditions.
+It was a specially designed solitary confinement cell that was very small and had copper sheets covering the hard-to-grab walls.

-Moreover, even during the day, there was practically little sunshine.
-The only window light came from a small sealed skylight far above.
-This area was created to prevent escape artists from fleeing.
-And, as if that wasn’t enough, the guards made sure Shiratori was always cuffed.
-Despite the repeated torture, one of the guards, Kobayashi, the chief guard, had sympathy for him.
-Kobayashi never touched him, and he even seemed to check in on him from time to time, as if he was worried about his well-being.
+Additionally, there was not much sunlight during the day.
+There was only one tiny skylight in the ceiling.
+The area was designed to prevent escape artists from fleeing.
+In addition, Shiratori was always handcuffed by the guards Kobayashi the chief guard had sympathy for him despite the repeated torture.
+Kobayashi never touched him and he even seemed to check in on him from time to time as if he was worried about his well-being.
 Shiratori’s life may have become a little easier as a result of this.
-And it may be what kept his will alive.

 4.How He Prepared For The Escape